The Cash Flow Quadrant, by Robert Kiyosaki

 (I) Investor: regardless of which quadrant people make their money in, this quadrant is where money grows and multiplies, building lasting wealth.
 As long as you can invest savings from Income (in the case of an employee) or Profits (in the case of a self-employed or business owner), you will be in a position to grow your Assets.

-Rather intuitively, you can operate in one or more quadrants.
+Rather intuitively, you can operate in one or more Cash Flow Quadrants.
 Ideally, you can be an E, S or B, and ultimately be an I (Investor).
 Depending on your combination of quadrants, you will have a different cash flow and a different degree of optimisation due to tax advantages, leverage (debt), and compounding effects.

 1) It is common to see individuals in the E Quadrant looking to make the big step and become business owners.
 Quite often, they ultimately end up in the S quadrant.
 While S owns the jobs, B owns the system and hires people to do the job.
 To be in the B quadrant, it is necessary to develop a system and delegate it to others (Ss or Es).

 2) With E and S, there is the tendency to be perfectionists, to think no one does a better job than them.
 However, to run a business, it is necessary to build a system and ensure that the system is competitive, not only the product.
 The author points out that McDonald’s competitive advantage is the system (business model), not the product (burger).

 I like to state that all models are wrong, but some are useful.
-I believe Kyosaki’s model is not different: it provides a rather synthetic representation of 4 unique and, to some extent, complementary income strategies.
+I believe Kiyosaki’s model is not different: it provides a rather synthetic representation of 4 unique and, to some extent, complementary income strategies.
 While the diagram provides a compelling chart to map and track your career development, the book itself shares anecdotes to inspire emotional paradigm shifts and guidelines to fast-track your journey towards financial freedom.